Alpha-VLLM/WeMix-LLM/README.md

 | Qwen-VL-Chat              | 120.2                | 81.0      |
 | WeMix-LLaMA2-7B-MM        | 114.7                | 86.0      |

 > The multimodal benchmark is still in progress.
-Stay tuned🎉
+Stay tuned!🎉

 <!-- ### Contributors -->